 Public holidays vary canton by canton.

-Employees over 20 years old are entitled to 4 weeks of vacation.
-Employees under 20 years old are entitled to 5 weeks of vacation.
+In Switzerland, employees over 20 years old are entitled to four working weeks of vacation.
+Employees under 20 years old are entitled to five working weeks of vacation.

 The total sick pay entitlement depends on canton and length of service:

 Employers are entitled to ask for a doctor’s certificate for an absence of more than 3 consecutive days unless otherwise agreed to in writing.

 To be eligible, the mother must have made 9 months AVS contributions before birth and have been gainfully employed for at least 5 months during this period.